Songtech-0912/deepmath-rs/README.md

 ./target/release/deepmath --prepare
 ```

-Note that this does _not_ generate the data set from scratch, it instead downloads the pre-built dataset tarball from the Facebook AI servers to your `/tmp` folder.
-If the dataset is already downloaded, it will not run.
+Note that this does _not_ generate the data set from scratch, it instead downloads the pre-built dataset tarball from Facebook AI to a `deepmath_data` folder in your current directory.

 ### Train model